Faizan-313/find-spy/README.md

 # Spy Game Web App

 An interactive multiplayer web-based game where players try to identify the "spy" among them.
-Each player receives a secret word — except one player (the spy), who gets a different word.
+Each player receives same word — except one player (the spy), who gets a different word.
 Players communicate, analyze responses, and vote to find the spy.

 ---